wavemaker/docs/learn/how-tos-documents.md

 id: "howtos-documents"
 title: "How-to Topics"
 ---
-Find the how to topics and look for sub-categories specified on the left navigation.
+Find the how to topics and look for sub-categories under each of the specified category.

 ---

-See the how-tos for the each specified category.

 |For|See|
 |---|---|